A MiddleWeb Blog

 We talk more about this as the week goes on.
 This gives them the confidence that I am in control of the class and I will ensure their emotional and physical safety.
 Plus, they appreciate that I am treating them like young adults and not (as one respondent said) showing them “how to walk down the hall like little kids. “

-What will they be doing in this course?
+What will I be doing in this course?

 This can be done in a multitude of ways.
 One thing my panel enjoyed was getting to actually do something on the first day instead of just listen.
 I generally do some sort of team challenge so that I can discuss the importance of clear communication.